-- This herbal Treatment for COPD may offer relief from airway restriction and impaired lung function associated with COPD.
+- This herbal Treatment for COPD may relieve airway restriction and impaired lung function associated with COPD.

-- Curcumin is a herb for COPD that is commonly found in turmeric (Curcuma longa).
-Turmeric is a spice commonly used in curries.
-Long used in traditional Asian medicine, curcumin has been shown to reduce airway inflammation.
+- Curcumin is a COPD herb commonly found in turmeric (Curcuma longa).
+Turmeric is a spice widely used in curries.
+Long used in traditional Asian Medicine, curcumin has been shown to reduce airway inflammation.